profunccdata/Knowledge_Based_Systems/README.md

 #### Naive Bayes Classifier

 <p>The Bayes Theorem assumes that each input variable is dependent upon all other variables.
 This is a cause of complexity in the calculation.
-We can remove this assumption and consider each input variable as being independent from each other.</p>
+We can remove this assumption and consider each input variable as being independent from each other.</p><p>
+  The Naive Bayes classifier is an example of a classifier that adds some simplifying assumptions and attempts to approximate the Bayes Optimal Classifier.</p>

 <p>1.
 Do you want to review Naive Bayes?
 This is a good resource.</p>
 <a href="https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/">Machine Learning Mastery - Naive Bayes</a>